okonomichiyaki/supercat/091-vox-cards.md

 Call to Action
 : Always <ins>effective</ins>

-Council Intrigue <!-- TODO: when is this effective?-->
+Council Intrigue
-: Move agents to other cards in the court according to "Influence Doctrine".
+: Check Fate to determine whether <ins>effective</ins>.
+When resolving, move agents to other cards in the court according to "Influence Doctrine".

 Diplomatic Fiasco
 : <ins>Effective</ins> if at least one rival would be impacted by the Crisis.
 During the Crisis, select Guild cards for bot to discard which do not match declared ambitions.